-For those who do not attend or attend less than 70% of classes, the assessment on this course will be 100% by submission of a written research project (coursework) of up to 8.000 words in length (excluding bibliography and/or bibliographical references in the footnotes) on a topic released on the virtual learning environment 3-4 weeks before the exam date.
-The coursework shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by the exam date at 12 (noon).
+All students are entitled to refuse the partial or overall mark given, or may fail.
+In these cases they may resubmit for assessment on the basis of 100% submission of a newly given written research project (coursework) in the following exam session.
+All resubmissions shall be of a length between min.
+6.000 words and max 7.000 words (excluding bibliography and/or bibliographical references in the footnotes) on a question released on the virtual learning environment 3-4 weeks before the exam date.
+The coursework shall be submitted in WORD format (for the check of the number of words and plagiarism, including the use of chatbots) via email to f.ferretti@unibo.it by the exam date at the stated time.
 Coursework will not be accepted after that time and date!
+Equally, coursework will not be accepted for failure to register for the exam.

-All students are entitled to refuse the mark given, in which case they may resubmit for assessment on the basis of 100% submission of a new written research project (coursework) different from the one whose mark has been refused.
-All resubmissions shall be up to 8.000 words in length (excluding bibliography and/or bibliographical references in the footnotes) on a topic released on the virtual learning environment 3-4 weeks before the exam date.
-The coursework shall be submitted in WORD format (for the check of the number of words) via email to f.ferretti@unibo.it by the exam date at 12 (noon).
+For those who have been exempted from attending, the assessment on this course will be 100% by submission of a written research project (coursework) of a length between min.
+7.000 and max 8.000 words (excluding bibliography and/or bibliographical references in the footnotes) on a question released on the virtual learning environment 3-4 weeks before the exam date.
+The coursework shall be submitted in WORD format (for the check of the number of words and plagiarism, including chatbots) via email to f.ferretti@unibo.it by the exam date at the stated time.
 Coursework will not be accepted after that time and date!
+Equally, coursework will not be accepted for failure to register for the exam.

-Presentation of the Coursework
+Written presentation of the Coursework